particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 - `particle flash --usb cc3000_1_14` **(v1.32 latest - not recommended without testing)**

 This installs the deep update from a binary that is packaged with the Particle CLI, so you don't have to download it.

+When it's done running, your Core will be blinking yellow in DFU-mode, you'll need to flash regular firmware like Tinker to get connected and developing again.

+1. Run `particle flash --usb tinker`.
+This will flash a new version of Tinker to your Core and return to a blinking blue "listening" state, where you can:
+1. Run `particle setup` or `particle setup wifi` to provide your network credentials to get connected again.

 ### Full Firmware Upgrade